 The City Council on Feb.
-20, 2018, unanimously approved the 2018-23 Capital Improvement Plan, or CIP, is meant to reflect a comprehensive picture of the needs and activities throughout San Angelo's municipal government.
+20, 2018, unanimously approved the 2018-23 Capital Improvement Plan.
+The plan, or CIP, is meant to reflect a comprehensive picture of the needs and activities throughout San Angelo's municipal government.
 The CIP is a planning tool and does not function as a funding source.

 In 2007, the City of San Angelo prepared and adopted the first five-year CIP to better reflect a comprehensive picture of the needs and activities throughout the organization.
 Eligible projects must have a useful life of at least three years, cost more than $25,000 and require six months or more to complete.
 Street, water, drainage and park projects are included in the CIP.

 The city charter requires a five-year CIP be published and available to citizens – which it is in hard copy form at City Hall, 72 W. College Ave., or via the links below.
 The charter further mandates that public input be sought to ensure it addresses citizens’ needs and wishes.
 That was done this year through an online survey that drew more than 800 responses and through a public forum on Feb.
 20.

 The CIP is used to help shape the budget for fiscal year 2019, which will begin on Oct.
 1, 2018.
 CIP projects have a wide range of funding sources, including grants, designated revenue, financing, unspent money from prior budgets, and sales and property taxes.